codesleonardo/weather-forecast-app/README.md

 # API

-- It fetches the data from the OpenWeatherMap and ipapi API.
+- It fetches the data from the OpenWeatherMap API.